How did you first get into Kundalini Yoga?

 What about the Kundalini Yoga community feels special to you?

-Hansu Jot: I would say that in Kundalini Yoga taught by Yogi Bhajan there is an emphasis on transforming your Karma and crystallizing your True Self along the process.
+Hansu Jot: I would say that in Kundalini Yoga there is an emphasis on transforming your Karma and crystallizing your True Self along the process.
 And that is something you can feel and see in the practitioners.
 I would describe it as being the lighthouse of radiance and grace.
 And as we come together as whole community, Wow so beautiful.
 I love to be in that community space.

 What is your favorite aspect of Sat Nam Fest?